 Summer courses are small, so you are sure to get plenty of personal attention, and are taught by experienced George Fox faculty.

-Housing is offered for May Term students May 5-24.
-The rate is $300 for the three week term.
-Students living on-campus spring semester are allowed to stay in their current housing between terms (the weekend of May 3-4).
+Housing is offered for May Term students May 2-20.
+The rate is $310 for the three week term.
+Students living on campus spring semester will have university housing in between terms (April 29 to May 1).

 There is no food service provided outside of the Bruin Den during this time.
-Students are placed in houses or apartments where they will have access to kitchen facilitates.
+Students are placed in houses or apartments where they will have access to kitchen facilities.

-Finally, May Term students will need to move out by the May 24 unless they are eligible for summer housing.
+Finally, May Term students will need to move out on or before May 21 unless they are eligible for summer housing.
 Eligibility is tied to being employed by the university full time (40 hours per week) or working as a summer research scholar through a specific department.

 Financial Aid Available